AbinTAbey/PMGSY_Scheme_Classification_ML-Capstone-Project/README.md

 ## Model Performance

-The AutoAI experiment optimized for **Accuracy**, achieving high performance in classifying the `PMGSY_SCHEME` based on the district-level input features.
+The AutoAI experiment was optimized for Accuracy, resulting in high performance when classifying the `PMGSY_SCHEME` target based on the state, district, and associated project-level features.
+The model demonstrates robust ability to distinguish between different PMGSY schemes (such as PMGSY-I, PMGSY-II, RCPLWEA, etc.) using the available physical and financial attributes.
 Detailed performance metrics, including the confusion matrix and feature importance, can be found within the IBM Watson Studio AutoAI experiment results.

 ## Future Enhancements